Fuel muscle gain with these supplements

 If you are increasing the intensity of your workouts with a view to pack on muscle and size, consider adding these supplements to your nutrition plan:

 Protein is vital for protein synthesis, the process where our muscles grow and adapt.
 During exercise our muscle fibres break down and protein helps the body to repair these quickly, improving recovery times.
-Whey protein is also rapidly absorbed and digested making it perfect for post-workout consumption.
+Protein Powder, such as Whey protein, is also rapidly absorbed and digested making it perfect for post-workout consumption.

 Creatine is one of the most ergogenic supplements available.
 The positive effects of Creatine in relation to increasing size, strength and performance are undisputable.
 Supplementation helps to increase the resynthesize of ATP, the body’s immediate energy source, enabling you to work at a higher intensity for longer, perfect for explosive sports such as Rugby, Crossfit and Weightlifting.